nosilver4u/imsanity/readme.txt

 === Imsanity ===
 Contributors: nosilver4u
 Donate link: https://ewww.io/donate/
-Tags: image, scale, resize, space saver, quality Requires at least: 5.0
+Tags: image, scale, resize, space saver, quality, upload Requires at least: 5.0
-Tested up to: 5.4
+Tested up to: 5.6
 Requires PHP: 5.6
 Stable tag: 2.6.1
 License: GPLv3

 Imsanity automatically resizes huge image uploads.
 Are contributors uploading huge photos?
-Tired of manually scaling?
+Tired of manually resizing your images?
 Imsanity to the rescue!

 == Description ==

-Imsanity automatically resizes huge image uploads down to a size that is more reasonable for display in browser, yet still more than large enough for typical website use.
-The plugin is configurable with a max width, height and quality.
+Automatically resize huge image uploads with Imsanity.
+Choose whatever size and quality you like, and let Imsanity do the rest.
 When a contributor uploads an image that is larger than the configured size, Imsanity will automatically scale it down to the configured size and replace the original image.

-Imsanity also provides a bulk-resize feature to selectively resize previously uploaded images to free up disk space.
+Imsanity also provides a bulk-resize feature to resize previously uploaded images and free up disk space.
+You may resize individual images from the Media Library's List View.

 This plugin is ideal for blogs that do not require hi-resolution original images to be stored and/or the contributors don't want (or understand how) to scale images before uploading.

 = Features =

 * Automatically scales large image uploads to a more "sane" size
-* Bulk-resize feature to selectively resize existing images
+* Bulk resize feature to resize existing images
+* Selectively resize images directly in the Media Library (List View)
-* Allows configuration of max width/height and jpg quality
+* Allows configuration of max width/height and JPG quality
-* Optionally converts BMP files to JPG so image can be scaled
+* Optionally converts BMP and PNG files to JPG for more savings
-* Option to convert PNG files to JPG format for higher compression
 * Once enabled, Imsanity requires no actions on the part of the user
 * Uses WordPress built-in image scaling functions